-As they get older, strategize with them about different ways to invest, and create spreadsheets to track fictional investments to give them an idea of how much they could earn or lose through those investment opportunities.
+As they age, strategize with them about different ways to invest and create spreadsheets to track fictional investments to give them an idea of how much they could earn or lose through those investment opportunities.

 When they feel comfortable starting an investment account, consult with a financial advisor or do what you can to assist them in starting small and building an investment portfolio.
 You can also discuss the value of diversifying investments through tangible options like real estate or starting silver and gold coin collections.

 5. Use Your Child’s Spending Budget To Teach Your Kid About Money

 Helping your child understand the value of money, how to make it, and what they can realistically afford helps them develop a healthy financial perspective and is the cornerstone to becoming financially literate.